Soft & Chewy Vegan Oatmeal Chocolate Chip Cookies with ‘Brown Butter’

 Instructions

-- Make the dough: In a large bowl, whisk together the melted vegan butter, brown sugar, granulated sugar, applesauce or yogurt, and vanilla extract until combined.
-Then add in the dry ingredients and fold together using a silicone spatula.
+- Make the dough: In a large bowl, whisk together the melted vegan butter, brown sugar, granulated sugar, yogurt, and vanilla extract until combined.
+Then add in the baking soda and powder, followed by the sea salt.
+Whisk just until combined.
+Then add in the dry ingredients by pouring in the flour and using a silicone spatula to fold the flour into the wet ingredients.
+Pour in the oats, and fold again just until evenly distributed.
 Finally, fold in the vegan chocolate chips.

-- Scoop: Once the oven is preheated, use a medium cookie scoop to scoop about 1.5 tablespoons of dough into a ball.
-Lightly roll the ball between your palms to round the edges, and place the cookie dough ball onto the baking sheet.
+- Scoop: Preheat the oven to 375F, and line two baking sheets with parchment paper.
+Use a medium cookie scoop to double scoop about 1.5 tablespoons each of dough into a ball.
+Stack one cookie dough ball on top of the over to create a tall cookie dough mound (this will help the cookies bake without sinking entirely).
 Repeat for the remaining dough, placing the cookies about 2-3″ apart.
-You can yield 16-18 cookies with 1.5 tbsp of dough, or double the cookie dough scoops for larger cookies.
-The larger cookies will need to bake longer.
+You can yield 12 large cookies with 3 tbsp of dough total, or reduce the cookie dough by half for smaller cookies, about 24.
+The smaller cookies will need to bake less.

 - Bake: Place the cookies into the oven and bake for 11-13 minutes, or until the edges are lightly browned and crisp looking.